loicknuchel/schema-viz/README.md

 ## Code of Conduct

-Everyone interacting in the Schema::Viz project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/schema-viz/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SchemaViz project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/schema-viz/blob/master/CODE_OF_CONDUCT.md).